Home - Electrical equipment

 3. Registration of individual entrepreneurs.

-4. Search for premises, conclusion of a lease agreement, repair (if necessary).
+4. Searching for premises, concluding a lease agreement, repairs (if necessary).

 5. Selection and purchase of equipment.

-6. Selection of materials and selection of a supplier of materials.
+6. Selection of materials and selection of materials supplier.

 7. Establishing contacts with retail outlets, conducting an advertising campaign to attract potential customers.